r3tex/nephilim/README.md

 - There seem to be very few people with cross-domain interest and knowledge in applied neural networks, computer architecture, meta-mathematics, and philosophy.

+- This project is the best that I could do with a single workstation in my spare time.
+Presumably, a team of dedicated researchers could set up a better experiment building on the theoretical musings detailed below.

 - Python is a language for children and post-docs with no interest in computer science.
 It has ugly syntax, is absurdly slow, and it's ease of use compared to Julia, Lua, Go, or any other modern language, is highly questionable.
 Nearly all AI development in Python is actually done in an [intermediate languages](https://en.wikipedia.org/wiki/Intermediate_representation) such as JAX, further increasing complexity, and inference code is often reimplemented in C/C++ [[1](https://github.com/NVIDIA/TensorRT)][[2](https://github.com/ggerganov/llama.cpp)].
 Python is the bane of our existence.

 # Architecture

-The architecture of Nephilim is inspired by the subdivision of the human brain into both physically and functionally distinct components.
+The architecture of Nephilim is inspired in part by the subdivision of the human brain into both physically and functionally distinct components.
 This approach has multiple advantages in terms of run-time efficiency, but also mean that they can be trained separately, swapped out, specialized, distributed, and more.

 Moreover, every component is designed to be run in a distributed manner, meaning there is no single instance of a neural network, database, or streaming engine.
 The components can run on a single computer, or across multiple machines in a fault-tolerant way.
 For now, the assumption is that all components of Nephilim are trusted, but future work might include the ability to collaborate with external untrusted instances using modern consensus algorithms.